dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

   our minds than the day and night cycle and everything related to and involving a day.

+### Tempurature

+- should this be moved to an article on social physics?
+- the ideas of "temperature" and "energy" for the high-dimensional systems of social physics
+  - spatial or physical temperature/energy/motion
+  - the more metaphysical, high-dimensional temperature/energy of information

+- social physics temperature, induced by sunrise
+  - informational movement from east to west
+    - increasing "temperature"

+### Language & Schematic Boundaries

+- should this be moved to my draft on semiotics/linguistics?

+- language and information-schema induced boundaries on movement of types of information
+  - nodes separated by language can only easily propagate most ideas or information in their language
+  - nodes will tend to want to process information relevant to their fundamental schema metatype's worldview
+    - that is, some schema metatypes are more or less prioritized than others in how nodes process information
+      - these establish the schema that determines how nodes represent information internally
+      - these worldview's establish rules for how nodes/particles/people interact
+      - what information will they think is relevant?
+      - what information/actions will they view as moral/immoral?
+        - how does their worldview tell them to react to specic types of information/actions?
+        - how do they distinguish/delineate a "type" of information/action?
+      - what information will they think is heretical?

+### Language and Geography

+- should this be moved to my draft on semiotics/linguistics?

+- the physical consequences of the actual geographical distribution of languages.
+  - category theory and linguistic evolution, in the context with geography
+    - can one anticipate linguistic evolution across several regions a hundred years in advance? (without technology?)
+      - how does one quantify/anticipate linguistic evolution without writing systems?
+    - if one can expect langauges to diverge, can information be injected into social-physical systems to "coax" or manipulate linguistic evolution over the course of centuries?
+      - or are these systems too complicated to understand?
+      - if it is possible, at what point in history does it become practical? after writing? after experimentation with various writing systems (grapheme heavy languages like chinese, language with expansive phonetics like sanskrit, language with a higher degree of grapheme-to-phoneme flexibility)
+        - how does this change before/after the printing press?

+- are some geographic types more advantageous for different informational objectives?
+  - mountainous areas can preserve information & belief systems
+    - e.g. tibet and alps
+    - historical examples involving alps?
+  - can some areas be more advantageous in affecting nearby areas?
+  - areas with lots of islands effective for medium term experimentation?
+    - e.g. greece and governance systems
+  - qualities of regions on geographical edges (i.e. japan and england)
+    - control the far east or the far west and you retain capacity to influence whatever conflict emerges in the middle
+    - how does this change with the technology available to a particular area?

 <a name="semiotic-binding-points-in-the-human-condition" />

 # [Semiotic Binding Points in the Human Condition](#semiotic-binding-points-in-the-human-condition)